 Jackdaw nesting and breeding habits

 Unusually for a corvid, the Jackdaw’s nest is in a hole in a tree, suitable opening in a building’s wall, or large crevice in a cliff.
 Large nest boxes put up for other species, such as owls, will also be readily taken, plus, and notoriously, chimney pots on houses will also be used.
-Within the hole or other opening, the nest is constructed of twigs and then lined with wool and other soft material.
+Within the hole or other opening, the nest of the Jackdaw is constructed of twigs and then lined with wool and other soft material.
 The size of the nest varies considerably and can end up as an enormous structure, or just be a relatively small pile of twigs, and then lined.
-Incubation is by the female alone, though both parents feed the young.
-There is one brood per year, with the clutch size usually being between four and six eggs.
+Incubation is by the female Jackdaw alone, though both parents feed the young.
+Jackdaws have one brood per year, with the clutch size usually being between four and six eggs, which are blue or blue-green in colour with darker speckles.

 Jackdaw history and population trends

-The population trend is very much on the up and has been since the 1970s.
+The population trend of the Jackdaw is very much on the up and has been since the 1970s.
 Although there is no firm evidence as to why this is, it is probably due to increased breeding success as a result of greater food availability – notably in gardens.

 Behaviour traits of Jackdaws

-The Jackdaw is a sociable bird and will not only form flocks of its own species outside of the breeding season, but also with Rooks, Starlings and the odd Carrion Crow.
+The Jackdaw is a sociable bird and will not only form flocks of its own species outside of the breeding season, but also with Rooks, Starlings and the odd Carrion crow.
 Like all corvids, Jackdaws are highly intelligent and will problem solve to get to food.
-They are also very loyal to their partner and will often pair for life, with an interesting and related behaviour being that the pair will often stay together – even when flying – in large winter feeding flocks.
+Jackdaws are also very loyal to their partner and will often mate for life, with an interesting and related behaviour being that the pair will often stay together – even when flying – in large winter feeding flocks.

 Jackdaw diet and food